mubeen-shahid/XT-NN-CPU-Base/README.md

 Compile using: "./compile.sh" and run using "./out.sh".
 If it says that permission denied, fix it by entering "chmod +x ./out.sh" on linux.

 This is not production ready, but everything except the adam functions is optimized.
 I will clean code up and update when my exams are finished.
 I will upload a small doc later.
+Just saying: Not even one line of the .cpp or .hpp is AI generated!
+You can validate if you want:)